IgniteUI/help-topics/topics/01_General-and-Getting-Started/10_Using_Events_in_NetAdvantage_for_jQuery.md

 -   The required scripts for both jQuery and MVC approach are the same because the MVC wrappers render similar JavaScript as the jQuery widget.
 You will need:
 	1. The jQuery core library script
 	2. The jQuery UI library
-	3. The required Ignite UI script files for the widgets used on your page
+	3. The required %%ProductName%% script files for the widgets used on your page

 The following code demonstrates the scripts as added to the HTML document.